Kaštel Štafilić

-Kaštel Štafilić is a town within the administrative area of Kaštela in Dalmatia, Croatia.
+Kaštel Štafilić is a settlement within the town of Kaštela in Dalmatia, Croatia.

-The oldest tree in Croatia, an olive tree estimated to be over 1,500 years old, is in Kaštela.

 Sites

-City Square
+City square and promenade

-Kastel Stafilic's most majestic feature, is its old stone village, with its main square.
+Kaštel Štafilić's most majestic feature, is its old stone village, with its main square.
 It is situated on a long seafront, home to numerous summer festivals, and events.

-One aspect that unites all the Kastelas, is a common promenade, where one can visit 6 other Kastelas, or go West, and take a leisurely stroll until they finally get to Trogir.
+One aspect that unites all the Kaštela’s, is a common promenade, where one can visit 6 other Kaštela’s, or go west, and take a leisurely stroll until they finally get to Trogir.

+Resnik

+The Resnik area in the west of Kaštel Štafilić is a known archaeological site, with underwater findings from the Middle Palaeolithic, the Neolithic and the Roman period.

+The Split Airport has been located in the inland area just northwest of Resnik since 1966.
+This is the second busiest airport in Croatia.

 Castle Rotondo

-Castle Rotondo is a 508 year old castle, situated by a sea cliff.
+Castle Rotondo is an old castle first built in 1508, situated by a sea cliff.
 It is named after the noble family, Rotondo who owned, and inhabited for 400 years.
 It was initially built on an island, but was later linked to the land with a movable bridge.
 Its purpose was to protect the villagers from the pillaging of the Ottomans.